openhab/openhab-addons/bundles/org.openhab.binding.goecharger/README.md

 String                     GoEChargerFirmware                   "Firmware"                              {channel="goecharger:goe:garage:firmware"}
 String                     GoEChargerAccessConfiguration        "Access configuration"                  {channel="goecharger:goe:garage:accessConfiguration"}
 ```
-Changes 13.06.21:
-Temperature is not supported any more, GO-E added two temperatures tma1 and tma2.

-Added channel "Power over all" showing the combinde power of all three phases

 ## Setting charge current of Go-eCharger based on photovoltaik output

 You can easily define rules to charge with PV power alone.